BenjiTrapp/benjitrapp.github.io/_defenses/2024-07-01-nmap-for-ir.md

 `open|filtered`: Unable to determine if port is open or filtered.
 Open port gives no response.
 `closed|filtered`: Unable to determine if port is closed or filtered.
 On for IP ID scan (`-sI`).

-Source: NAMP Network Scanning by Gordon 'Fyodor' Lyon.
+Source: NMAP Network Scanning by Gordon 'Fyodor' Lyon.